riannbarbosa/BlockHealth/README.md

 All endpoints return appropriate HTTP status codes and error messages in case of failure.

 ## Next Steps

-1. Deploy your smart contract to an Ethereum network
+1. Deploy your smart contracts to an Ethereum network
-2. Update the contract address in the server.js file
+2. Update the contract addresses in your server configuration (e.g., `server.js`)
-3. Start the server and interact with your contract through the API
+3. Start the server and interact with your contracts through the API or Swagger UI

 ## License